 You can check the itinerary receipt you received by email or mail to determine if your ticket is refundable or nonrefundable.

 You may change your ticket without paying a change fee provided all fare and ticket rules are met and seats are available.
 If you do not wish to reschedule your travel, you can apply for a refund.

 The policies regarding ticket changes for nonrefundable tickets vary.
 Bulk fare or tour fare tickets issued through certain third-party websites and travel agents are not eligible for any changes.
+Basic Economy tickets (E) for travel on or after February 1, 2015, are not eligible for any changes.
 Check Same-day Travel Changes to review your options if you only want to change the time you depart or request an upgrade.

 When a ticket is changed, our automated process will calculate the most cost-effective way of applying the tickets remaining value to your new itinerary.

-For travel within North America, your ticket must be reissued and all travel completed within one year from the original date of issue.
+For travel between and/or within Canada, United States, Puerto Rico and U.S. Virgin Islands, your ticket must be reissued and all travel completed within one year from the original date of issue.

-For travel outside North America, your ticket is valid for one year.
+For all other travel, your ticket is valid for one year.
 If travel was started, your ticket must be reissued and all travel must be completed within one year of the start date.
 If travel was not started, your ticket must be reissued and travel must begin within one year of the original date of issue.